 They often do not know why or how this happened, unless there was an incident that whipped their head around such as car accident or a fall onto their back while holding their head up.
 In these cases of trauma, other patterns usually need to be sorted out as well.
 I have created this headache by working with a screen that is high on the wall in front of me.
 After hours of doing so, my head will start to get itchy and tingly before a headache comes on.
 It can also be caused by laying the top of the neck on the edge of a hard surface, e.g., washing hair in the sink at a salon.

 When the muscle is severely restricted by the trigger point, people complain of burning, tingling and “that numb feeling” on the back of their head.
-At this point, the greater occipital nerve has become entrapped and people are more concerned than with the headache.
+At this point, the greater occipital nerve has become entrapped, and people are more concerned with the tingling than with the headache.
 It is interesting to see how much they will unconsciously touch the back of their head while talking.

 You may get temporary relief with Ice and Stretch of the neck.
 Icing the back of the neck and then stretching by tucking the chin may offer some relief from the sensation on the back of the head.

 This usually involves some displaced joints in the upper cervicals and requires some therapeutic treatment.
 See your trigger point specialist for a proper assessment and lasting relief.

 The trigger point is in the semispinalis capitis, which originates from the vertebrae of the upper back and lower neck and attaches to the back of the head, trapping the upper cervical vertebrae in between.